jessicaayers/Project-1/README.md

     ## 1 No      17.1  14.5  88.2
     ## 2 Yes     20    20   200

+NA’s were created as a result of only one program being released during a series of years.

+A bar plot was created to show the count of programs per year/year interval at each type level.

 ``` r
 #bar plot
 g <- ggplot(data = edaData, aes(x = Year))